django-cms/django-cms/docs/how_to/extending_page_title.rst

 #################################
-Extending the Page & Title models
+How to extend Page & Title models
 #################################

 You can extend the :class:`cms.models.Page` and :class:`cms.models.Title` models with your own fields (e.g. adding an